 The beloved bao bun originates from China, but these cloud-like buns have been enjoyed across Asia for thousands of years.
 Itsu’s delicious steamed buns can be ready and on your plate in 60 seconds and are even marked with a little green dot so you know they’re vegan.
-Did you know bāo means treasure in Mandarin?
-You can go treasure hunting and find them in a supermarkets such as Tesco, Asda, Sainsbury’s, and Ocado.
+Did you know bāo means “treasure” in Mandarin?
+You can go treasure hunting in supermarkets such as Tesco, Asda, Sainsbury’s, and Ocado to find them.

-Linda McCartney has made it super easy to assemble vegan hoisin duck pancakes from your kitchen in just a couple of minutes.
-One of these kits gives you everything you need – from the vegan duck to the Chinese-style pancakes.
-Keep an eye out for these magical boxes in supermarkets such as Asda, Tesco, and Sainsbury’s.
+Linda McCartney has made it super-easy to assemble vegan hoisin duck pancakes in your kitchen in just a couple of minutes.
+The meal kit contains everything you need: vegan duck, hoisin sauce, and Chinese-style pancakes.
+Want a DIY version?
+Simply pop a pack of frozen shredded “duck” in your trolley, load up with veggies, and you’re good to go.
+Keep an eye out for these magical treats in supermarkets such as Asda, Tesco, and Sainsbury’s.

 Do It Yourself